giacoballoccu/GraphComparison/README.md

 **Note:** without setting the other variables (you can find it on variables.tf), terraform will create a cluster on the region "us-east-1", with 1 namenode, 6 datanode and with an instance type of m5.xlarge.

 3. Download THIS repository and unzip it.
+(Scroll up the page, press the button code->download rar)
 4. Take all the files inside the folder "GraphComparison-main" you have just downloaded and put all of them into the "app" terraform project folder (e.g. main.py should be in spark-terraform-master/app/main.py and so on for all the other files)
 5. Open a terminal and generate a new ssh-key
 ```